RobertTalbert/discretecs-vault/Graphs/Paths.md

 > 4. A **cycle** is a closed trail that has at least three (3) different vertices in it, and the only repeating vertices are the first and the last.
 > 5. The **length** of a walk, trail, path, or cycle is the number of edges it contains.
 >
->    We often omit the edges from walks, trails, paths, and cycles and just list the
+>    We often omit the edges from walks, trails, paths, and cycles and just list the vertices in a sequence.
+In this case a walk is a nonempty sequence of vertices in which any two consecutive vertices are [[Adjacent|adjacent]].

 **Notes**:
 - Since we do not allow for loops or multiple edges in graphs, we typically represent walks, trails, paths, and cycles using only vertices.